IamdLite/Positive-Hack-Bootcamp-2025/labs/day 5/README.md

 - Sudo Script Misconfiguration: Writable scripts executed via sudo allow code injection.

 #### Requirements
-Target Linux system must have a sudo rule for a writable script.
+Target Linux system must have a sudo rule with no password required for an exploitable binary.

 #### Steps
 1. **Setup**